 Immunisations to teenagers are delivered in schools by the Preventative Programmes Team.
-Data is presented for the academic school year from 1 September 2020 to 31 August 2021.
+Data is presented for the academic school year from 1 September 2021 to 31 August 2022.

-Table 5: Summary of immunisation schedule for this age group
+Table 5.
+Summary of immunisation schedule for this age group

-Age to immunise What vaccine is given Males and females aged 12 to 13 years 6 (school Year 8) Human papillomavirus vaccine (HPV) - to protect against cervical cancer caused by HPV types 16 and 18 (first of two separate injections given six months apart) 7 Males and females aged 13 to 14 years (school Year 9) Human papillomavirus vaccine (HPV) - to protect against cervical cancer caused by HPV types 16 and 18 (second of two separate injections given six months apart) Tetanus, diphtheria, and polio booster (Td/IPV) Meningitis ACWY 8 (MenACWY)
+Age to immunise What vaccine is given Males and females aged 12 to 13 years 9 (school Years 8) Human papillomavirus vaccine (HPV) - to protect against cervical cancer caused by HPV types 16 and 18 (first of two separate injections given six months apart) 10 Males and females aged 13 to 14 years (school Year 9) Human papillomavirus vaccine (HPV) - to protect against cervical cancer caused by HPV types 16 and 18 (second of two separate injections given six months apart) Tetanus, diphtheria, and polio booster (Td/IPV) Meningitis ACWY 11 (MenACWY)

-6 The programme was extended to also offer the HPV vaccine for boys aged 12 to 13 in 2019/2020
+9 The programme was extended to also offer the HPV vaccine for boys aged 12 to 13 in 2019/2020

-7 The Jersey human papillomavirus (HPV) immunisation programme introduced in September 2008 initially used a three-dose schedule.
+10 The Jersey human papillomavirus (HPV) immunisation programme introduced in September 2008 initially used a three-dose schedule.
 In March 2014, the Joint Committee on Vaccinations and Immunisations (JCVI) advised changing the routine programme to a two-dose schedule; this was implemented in September 2014.
 In Jersey, Year 8 girls received both doses in the same academic year.
-In 2019/2020 the first dose was given in September/October 2019 (when in Year 8), the second dose of HPV vaccination was postponed until September/October 2020 when in Year 9

-8 The MenACWY vaccine replaced the MenC vaccine in the routine immunisation programme for Year 9s in the 2015/2016 academic year.
+11 The MenACWY vaccine replaced the MenC vaccine in the routine immunisation programme for Year 9s in the 2015/2016 academic year.